krishnakanthb13/amplenote-plugins/gallery/📸 Gallery.md

     1. **Image Properties RAW File**: A raw text file with image details in a structured format.

 1. **Download the File**: After choosing your format, the tool will generate and download the file to your device.
 You can then open this file with your regular browser.

+### Audit and Navigate feature  <mark style="background-color:undefined;">**<< New Feature >>**<!-- {"backgroundCycleColor":"60"} --></mark>

+- **Audit**: A separate note is automatically created and every time you run a report using List!, Download!, or Viewer! - A record gets added to this note, you will have all in one place and you know where to look for it.

+- **Navigate**: Not only it creates the report, audit, it also navigates you to the appropriate note and you can right away start using what you were looking for.

 ### Tips for a Smooth Experience